Pat Kirkwood (actress): Retirement

 From 1970 to 1973, Kirkwood came out of her declared retirement to Portugal to perform again in a number of venues and tours including taking the part of Judith Bliss in Noël Coward's Hay Fever (1970), Lady Frederick (1971), Babes in the Woods (1971 - pantomime), A Chorus Murder (1972), Move Over Mrs. Markham (in the title role, 1973).
 Her last pantomime performance was in Aladdin in Newcastle (pantomime).
 In 1976 she played Mrs. Gay Lustre in Pinero's The Cabinet Minister.

 During this time she separated from Gregg in 1979 and remarried in 1981 to retired lawyer Peter Knight, her last husband, who was president of the Bradford & Bingley building society.
 She would appear sporadically in the 1980s.
 In the early 1990s, Kirkwood decided to perform once again.
 In 1992, she sang "There's No Business Like Show Business" at the London Palladium in A Glamorous Night with Evelyn Laye and Friends.
 In 1993, she performed to sold-out crowds at Wimbledon Theatre in Glamorous Nights of Music.

 Her last public appearance was in Noel/Cole: Let's Do It at the Chichester Festival Theatre in 1994.
 Earlier that year she had been a subject of This Is Your Life, when she was surprised by Michael Aspel at London's Prince of Wales Theatre.

 Kirkwood's autobiography, The Time of My Life, was published in 1999.

 Death

 Kirkwood was diagnosed with Alzheimer's disease.
 There was a family history of the disease, with her mother Norah having suffered from the same illness.
 Pat Kirkwood died in Ilkley, West Yorkshire on Christmas Day 2007, aged 86.
-She and her husband Peter Knight had no children.